How To Buy A Cottage Or Cabin In 2022: A Step-By-Step Guide

-The simplest answer to "when is the best time to buy a cottage?” may be the right one: when you’re ready.
+Buy when you're ready.
+The simplest answer to “When’s the best time to buy a cottage?” may be the right one: when you’re ready.
 Get your finances together and wait for the right property at the time that’s right for you.

 How Much Does A Cottage Cost?

-The price of a cottage, like any real estate, depends on the cottage and where it’s located.
+The price of a cottage, like any real estate, depends on the type of cottage, its condition and where it’s located.
 A basic two-bedroom lakefront cottage on a popular lake may cost the same as a nice four-bedroom cottage in a remote location not close to water.

 What’s The Best Way To Finance A Cottage?

 A home equity line of credit (HELOC) is another option if you have significant equity.
-A HELOC allows you to take out a line of credit on your current home for the full value of it.
-This way, you can keep your mortgage and avoid paying closing costs.
+A HELOC allows you to take out a line of credit on your current home for its full property value.
+This way, you can keep your current mortgage and avoid paying closing costs.

-Your other option is to take out a second mortgage.
-Know that your lender will require a larger down payment.
-Where you could buy your primary home with 3% down, your vacation home will require at least 10%, if not closer to 20.
+Your other option is to take out a second mortgage, but know that your lender will require a larger down payment.
+While you can buy your primary home with as little as 3% down, your vacation home will require at least 10% – or even closer to 20%.
 You’ll also need to have more assets in reserve, a higher credit score and enough income to cover a second mortgage.